lsst-sqre/sqr-011/index.rst

 - A rich documentation ecosystem brought together by an Index that can be generated from an API - see :ref:`DocPubs`

+.. _philosophy:

 Philosophy
 ==========

+This section underlies some of the engineering and cultural principles behind our communication platforms.

 Communication and documentation as a shared DM responsibility
 -------------------------------------------------------------